-Having dwelt so long on this much canvassed question of affinities it will only be possible to touch briefly on the second of our three aspects of Tantra, on what was described at the outset as its normal or traditional aspect.
+Having dwelt so long on this much canvassed question of affinities, it will only be possible to touch briefly on the second of our three aspects of Tantra, on what was described at the outset as its normal or traditional aspect.
 In this connection it may well be asked, in view of the worldwide religious crisis going on today, whether any of the Tantrik Sadhanas still remain viable for men of the present generation and if so, what are the conditions allowing a man to opt for this way.
-The answer is that wherever the traditional structure has withstood the pressure of the times sufficiently to allow a would-be Sadhaka to find a guru qualified to initiate and give instruction there is no reason for him to hold off from following this line; let him profit from any discoverable opportunity while the going is good. a door that is open today becomes closed tomorrow it will then be time to think again; but there is no reason to anticipate on this worser eventuality.
-Admittedly, the sacrilegious over-running of Tibet, the chosen home of Tantra, has left the adjoining countries sadly unsupported: it is as if a bountiful fountain of spiritual influence has suddenly dried up.
+The answer is that wherever the traditional structure has withstood the pressure of the times sufficiently to allow a would-be Sadhaka to find a guru qualified to initiate and give instruction there is no reason for him to hold off from following this line; let him profit from any discoverable opportunity while the going is good.
+If a door that is open today becomes closed tomorrow it will then be time to think again: but there is no reason to anticipate on this worser eventuality.
+Admittedly, the sacrilegious overrunning of Tibet, the chosen home of Tantra, has left the adjoining countries sadly unsupported : it is as if a bountiful fountain of spiritual influence has suddenly dried up.
 It would be going too far, however, to say that all opportunities of this kind have disappeared in the neighbouring region; in Japan also, the Tantrik initiations of Shingon and Tendai still carry on, which is marvellous in a country where profane forms of education together with industrialism have been developed to an extreme degree, as has happened there.
-It is these developments, fruits of the conjunction of an asuric substitute for prajna with a no less asuric upaya everywhere constitute the greatest threat to religious life.
+It is these developments, fruits of the conjunction of an asuric substitute for praina with a no less asuric upaya which everywhere constitute the greatest threat to religious life.
 Contemporary man, helpless slave of his own mechanical creations, remains as if suspended between two karmically interconnected explosions, the nuclear one and the "population explosion".
 Lacking all discernment, he diverts to the purveyors of rockets to the moon that admiration that once was offered to the Buddhas and the Saints.
-This fascination exerted on the human mind by trivialities inflated to monstrous proportions is in fact one of the characteristic notes of the fearful era foretold by Tsong Khapa (and also by the Scriptures of all peoples) "when impurity grows greater and greater" (क्विन्यामाकि करान्या रिका).
-This era is now upon us as part of our karma, which we cannot hope to by-pass but have to face: what then is the attitude required of us under these unavoidably distressing circumstances?
+This fascination exerted on the human mind by trivialities inflated to monstrous proportions is in fact one of the characteristic notes of the fearful era foretold by Tsong Khapa (and also by the Scriptures of all peoples) "when impurity grows greater and greater" (?? which we cannot hope to by-pass but have to face: what. then is the attitude required of us under these unavoidably distressing circumstances?

-Surely the answer every true Sadhaka will give is this, namely that "the world is always the world even when times seem fair; so also Bodhi is Bodhi even in an accursed hour.
-Therefore, I myself, be I even left as the sole follower of the Way in a world grown hopelessly inattentive, shall continue to pursue the Way and not look back"-surely this is the only practical attitude for anyone to take up. under whatever circumstances; the essential message of the Sutras and Tantras does not differ from this.
+Survey the classical every true Sadhaka will give is this, namely that the world is always the world even when times seem fair; so also Bodhi is Bodhi even in an accursed hour.
+Therefore I myself, by I even left as the sole follower of the Way in a world grown hopelessly inattentive, shall continue to pursue the William for anyone to take up, under whatever circumstances: the essential message of the Sutras and Tantras does not differ from this.